Key Steps for Understanding the “Real” Business Case

 Also, it may make sense to move certain roles within a function, rather than the entire function itself.
 It’s often preferable to retain certain levels of subject matter expertise and/or management in-house in order to handle more complex issues and establish a structure to manage the external party, whether it remains part of your organization or moves to a third party.

 Have an initial vision.
 Before jumping into an outsourcing solution, you should have a clear picture of what the model will look like when it is implemented.
 There should be an initial vision established upfront that has executive and organizational alignment.
 The end result should look similar to what was originally envisioned, and if there are changes to that original vision, they should be clearly articulated, understood and agreed upon by all key stakeholders.

 Ultimately, the operating model may be a three-way hybrid solution with certain functions retained because of the their complexity or core nature, others fully migrated because they fit the profile of highly transactional, non-core functions and still others potentially shared responsibilities, as certain elements of the functions may require retained resources to execute them or to have more oversight on them.

 Finally, if you do a good job in the planning, analysis and design, you should be able to identify and quantify operating efficiencies that can drive further cost savings.
 Some will be in the “Quick Win” category and can be realized quickly, with minimal upfront investment.
 Others may take more time and require some levels of investment.
 Make sure that you are realistic about both the nature of the opportunity and what it will take to implement, when doing your business case.
+If done right, the total cost of outsourcing should be a significant win.
 A good business case captures all of these elements and presents them in a practical, realistic way.